Types of surgery for lung cancer

 Removing one lobe (lobectomy)

 Lobectomy means removing one lobe of the lung.
 Your surgeon will recommend this type of operation if the cancer is just in one part of one lung.
-It is the most common type of operation for lung cancer.
+It is the most common type of operation for early stage lung cancer.

 Removing two lobes (bilobectomy)